lcheng6/s3s3copy/README.md

 Running with 100 threads, I found the gating factor to be *how fast I could list items from the source bucket* (!?!)
 Which makes me wonder if there is any way to do this faster.
 I'm sure there must be, but this is pretty damn fast.

+As of 2019, throughput of copying large number of moderately sized objects (MB to GB) cross s3 buckets in the same region is well over 10TB/hour a.

 ### AWS Credentials